 The cost of insurance always increases, as is found on the cost index table (usually p.
 3 of a contract).
 That not only allows for easy comparison of costs between carriers but also works well in irrevocable life insurance trusts (ILITs) since cash is of no consequence.

 However, you need to be careful to monitor the policy.
 If interest rates end up being lower than expected when you initially bought the policy, you may have to pay additional premiums to keep the policy from lapsing.

 Variable Universal Life Insurance

 Variable universal life insurance (often shortened to VUL) is a type of life insurance that builds a cash value.
-In a VUL, the cash value can be invested in a wide variety of separate accounts, similar to mutual funds, and the choice of which of the available separate accounts to use is entirely up to the contract owner.
+How does life insurance work with VUL?
+In a VUL, the cash value can be invested in a wide variety of separate accounts, similar to mutual funds.
+And the choice of which of the available separate accounts to use is entirely up to the contract owner.